Cook smarter

 Using a pre-ferment (the "indirect method") benefits nearly every pizza style -- Neapolitan, New York, Roman, Sicilian, and most artisan variations.
 The notable exceptions are Chicago deep-dish, Detroit-style, St. Louis-style, and Grandma-style pizza.
 Those styles rely on a simpler, more bread-like dough character where the toppings and cheese do the heavy lifting flavor-wise.
 A pre-ferment would actually work against the straightforward, bready texture those styles depend on.

-How to make poolish
+How to make poolish for pizza dough

-• 100g bread flour (20% of total flour)
+100g Bread flour 20% of total flour

-• 0.1g instant yeast (tiny pinch, or 0.3g fresh yeast)
+0.1g Instant yeast or 0.3g fresh

 Precise Starter Recipe:

 For those who prefer exact measurements: 0.12g yeast, 47g cold water, 47g flour (100% hydration).
-Yes, those tiny yeast amounts are intentional — a kitchen scale with 0.1g precision is essential here.
+Yes, those tiny yeast amounts are intentional: a kitchen scale with 0.1g precision is essential here.
 You want slow, controlled development that builds complex flavor over hours, not a fast rise that tastes bland.

 Critical: Always use COLD water for your poolish -- not room temperature, not warm.
 This is the opposite of what most beginners assume.
 Cold water slows the fermentation down, which is exactly what you want.
 Slower fermentation means more time for enzymes to break down starches and develop those complex, nuanced flavors that make people ask what your secret is.